IBM-Bluemix-Docs/ComposeForScyllaDB/connecting-external.md

 ```

-Once again the code connects, and prepares and executes an insert statement.
-Verify the code with the SELECT command:
+The code connects again, and prepares, and then executes an insert statement.
+Verify the code with the SELECT command.

 ![Results from `SELECT` in `cqlsh`.](./images/results_select_node.png "Results from Select")